-Zareba® Black Pin-Lock Wood and T-Post Insulator
+Zareba® Black Pin-Lock Wood and T-Post Insulators

 Having trouble keeping your wire securely attached to your posts?

 Our Zareba® Black Pin-Lock Wood and T-Post Insulator tightly fastens electrified wire to wood, metal and T-posts (1.25 or 1.33 T-posts) without losing energy through the post.
 A molded pin holds wire tight.
 When you are ready to release the wire, simply pull the pin.

 - Fits easily on standard (1.25 in/1.33 in) studded T-posts

 - Also attaches to wood and metal fence posts

 - Pin locks fence line tightly into place

 - Use with polywire, polyrope or steel and aluminum wire

 - 25 insulators per bag